 He heard it in his head again, the Slave-Clown:

 “My entire adult existence has been an error”

 And that’s why, at one minute to midnight, Edward slit his own throat with a scalpel.

 His body fell emptily to the floor and began to bleed out over its late father’s carpet.

-The clock struck midnight, by which time Edward Purcell was dead.
+By the time the clock struck midnight, Edward Purcell was already dead.